 The constant hum of electricity.
 The inviting flash of rows of LED displays.
 The ability to watch a Top Chef marathon AND exercise at the same time.
 One of the most popular areas of any gym is the cardio fitness room.
 With some many members using the equipment, it is vital to understand the best ways to clean and protect your cardio equipment.

-These days, equipment manufacturers are pimping out fitness machine’s with more and more bells and whistles to not only make gym members want to use them, but also to get fitness club owners to buy them.
+These days, equipment manufacturers are outfitting fitness machines with more and more bells and whistles.
+These features make gym members want to use them and fitness club owners to buy them.
 It’s crazy.
-I was shopping for a treadmill for my home gym (an oversized closet that is more closet than gym) and I couldn’t believe the options you could get on these things; iPod docks, cooling fans, heart monitors, pulse monitors, televisions, virtual running trails – everything shy of giving me my horoscope.
+I was shopping for a treadmill for my home gym, more an oversized closet than a gym.
+I couldn’t believe the options you could get on these things.
+USB docks, cooling fans, heart monitors, pulse monitors, televisions, virtual running trails.
+The machines had everything shy of giving me my horoscope.
 I felt like I was looking at options on a Lexus instead of an exercise machine that was designed to make me a sweaty, miserable mess.

 Like a Lexus, those bells and whistles are expensive.
 If your facility is going to invest thousands of dollars in each exercise machine, you need to protect that investment as much as possible.
 That means not only routine maintenance but instructing your staff and gym members on proper cleaning protocols.